jhperson1/AmIWorthItProject/README.md

 	- ex. providing a matrix of answers for each question by each member in answers_YN_worth and answers_YN_resources
 	- ex. a resources_algorithm and potential inputs to the resources_algorithm is commented out for now but could be used to develop a more complex algorithm than the series of if statements included in this prototype

+- finally, there is an included FB message analyzer that allows users to analyze the sentiments of their own (or friends') messages.
+This is provided to help users understand the positivity or negativity of their words.
+This is an optional part of the applet that just providers users with more information that they might find useful.

 - DISCLAIMER: the logic of the code should be kosher but the code itself doesn't run quite yet ... more debugging and updated versions to come!